 4) Plan Early Evening Quiet Time

-The early evening must be a quiet time for in-home senior care, who will appreciate getting into a routine at this time of the day.
+The early evening must be a quiet time for in-home senior care, who will appreciate getting into a routine at this time.

-Others may enjoy reading or talk to a familiar friend on the phone.
-Finding an activity that feels very soothing will help you prevent sundowning symptoms and retain control during this time.
+Others may enjoy reading or talking to a familiar friend on the phone.
+Finding a soothing activity will help you prevent sundowning symptoms and retain control during this time.

 5) Engage in Light Exercise

-It would be best if you encouraged a sundowning senior to do daily physical activity to prevent these symptoms, which can be as simple as taking a gentle walk.
+It would be best to encourage a sundowning senior to do daily physical activity to prevent these symptoms, which can be as simple as a gentle walk.

 Make sure they are getting enough sleep at night-time as well.
 While seniors can rest during the day, ensure their naps are short and don’t fall too late in the afternoon.